ltsch/mock-scim-server/README.md

 - **Testing Integration**: Can be used in automated test scripts for consistent test data
 - **Environment Management**: Easy cleanup and reset capabilities for development environments
 - **Configurable**: All defaults and data types can be customized via configuration
+- **Realistic User Data**: Generates diverse user profiles with realistic names, emails, and attributes
+- **Complex Relationships**: Creates realistic user-group, user-entitlement, and user-role relationships
+- **Configurable Distribution**: Control the percentage of users with various attributes and relationships
+- **Enhanced Testing**: More representative test data for complex SCIM scenarios and edge cases

 ---